-VyCAP’s CTC enumeration solution is easy, requires limited hands-on time and results in high recoveries.
+VyCAP’s CTC enumeration solution is simple to use, requires limited hands-on time and results in high recoveries.
 This size based filtration uses the larger size and rigidity of circulating tumor cells compared to other blood cells.

 The CTC enumeration technology consists of :